qualabs/SMPTE-Copilot/README.md

 ├── src/
 │   ├── chunkers/          # Module for splitting documents into chunks │   ├── embeddings/        # Module for embedding models
+│   ├── llms/              # Module for LLM models
 │   ├── loaders/           # Module for loading documents from various sources │   ├── retrievers/        # Module for document retrieval
 │   ├── vector_stores/     # Module for vector storage